jesper-olsen/ca-rs/README.md

 ca-rs

 ==============

-One dimensional Elementary Cellular Autometa (ECA) - the kind classified by Wolfram [1].
+One dimensional Elementary Cellular Automata (ECA) - the kind classified by Wolfram [1].
 You can specify the rule to use as well as the initial state.

 There are two versions: